Authors: Amrut Joshi, https://www.gamechangerlaw.com/

 Equity shares are high-risk instruments with no obligation to declare dividends.
 There is no limit on the declared dividends as the returns are risk-based.
 Equity shareholders can vote on all matters affecting the company as they participate in the governance of the company.

-CCPS are medium risk instruments which are preferred to equity shares in respect of divided and repayment of capital.
+CCPS are medium risk instruments which are preferred instrument compared to equity shares.
 The shareholders possess a preferential right to receive dividends.
 The voting rights of preferential shareholders shall be stipulated contractually (on an as if converted basis).

-5. FDI policy and the issuance of Convertible Notes
+FDI policy and the issuance of convertible notes

-As per the RBI Notification dated January 10, 2017, a person resident outside India may purchase convertible notes issued by an Indian ‘startup company’ for an amount of INR 25,00,000/- (Rupees Twenty Five Lakh Only) (36,000 USD Approx.) or more in a single tranche.
+As per the RBI Notification dated January 10, 2017, a person resident outside India may purchase convertible notes issued by an Indian ‘startup company’ for an amount of INR 25,00,000 or more in a single tranche.

-As per the RBI notification, a ‘convertible note’ is an instrument issued by a startup evidencing receipt of money initially as debt, which is convertible into equity shares within a period of 5 (Five) years from the date of issue.
+As per the RBI notification, a ‘convertible note’ is an instrument issued by a startup evidencing receipt of money initially as debt, which is convertible into equity shares within a period of five years from the date of issue.

-The term ‘startup company’ or ‘startup’ is defined in the notification dated April 11, 2018 issued by the Department of Industrial Policy and Promotion (“DIPP”) as follows:
+The term ‘startup company’ or ‘startup’ is defined by the Department for Promotion of Industry and Internal Trade (“DPIIT”) as highlighted earlier.

 Please note that the issue of equity shares against convertible notes should be in compliance with the entry route, sectoral caps, pricing guidelines and other conditions that are prescribed under the FDI for foreign investment.